Sega123-dev/E-commerce-website/README.md

 # Important note

-node_modules file is not pushed to GitHub because i was learning gitignore and wanted to implement that into my project.
+node_modules and .env files are not pushed to GitHub because i was learning gitignore and wanted to implement that into my project.